Columbia University College of Dental Medicine (Residency)

 Interview Schedule

-Interviews will be held during the months of November and December.
+In-person interviews will be scheduled during the month of September and October.

 Additional Information